yousty/pg_eventstore/docs/multiple_commands.md

 end
 ```

-All commands inside a block either all succeed or all fail.
+All commands inside a `multiple` block either all succeed or all fail.
 This allows you to easily implement complex business rules.
-This, however, comes with a price of performance.
-The more you put in a single block - the higher chance it will have conflicts with other commands that come in parallel, thus increasing overall time to complete. **Thus, do not put more than needed in there.** You may still want to use it though as it could simplify your implementation.
+However, it comes with a price of performance.
+The more you put in a single block, the higher the chance it will have conflicts with other commands run in parallel, increasing overall time to complete. **Because of this performance implications, do not put more events than needed in a `multple` block.** You may still want to use it though as it could simplify your implementation.

-**Please take into account, due to concurrency of parallel commands - a block of code may be re-run several times before succeed.** Thus, if you put any piece of code besides `pg_evenstore`'s commands - make sure it returns the correct result during re-runs.
+**Please take into account that due to concurrency of parallel commands, a block of code may be re-run several times before succeeding.** So, if you put any piece of code besides `pg_evenstore`'s commands - make sure it returns the correct result during re-runs.
 A simple example:

 ```ruby
 class PaymentService